-The primary resources available to displaced "persons" are the relocation benefits and services mandated by the Eminent Domain Code as amended of the Commonwealth of Pennsylvania.
-The Redevelopment Authority of the City of Philadelphia, relying upon years of experience in administering an effective relocation program, will deliver to all displacees the relocation benefits and assistance provided under the law.
+The primary resources available to displaced "persons" are the relocation benefits and services mandated by the Eminent Domain Code of the Commonwealth of Pennsylvania, as amended.
+The Philadelphia Redevelopment Authority, relying upon years of experience in administering an effective relocation program, will deliver to all displacees the relocation benefits and assistance provided under the law.